Rotational Velocities of Am and Non-CP Stars based on Kepler and LAMOST DR5: Selection of Am and Non-CP Stars

 \subsection{Selecting Am Stars}

 \citet{2019ApJS..242...13Q} investigated the empirical separation curve, the MKCLASS program, and six machine-learning algorithms in order to search for Am stars.
-According to their performance, the random forest algorithm was adopted and 15,269 Am candidates were identified in LAMOST DR5 and 9372 Am stars were released through manual inspection.
-By cross-matching the pre-selected sample with the Am catalog of \citet{2019ApJS..242...13Q}, 111 Am stars are obtained as members of the Am group.
+According to their performance, the random forest algorithm was adopted and 15,269 Am candidates were identified in LAMOST DR5 and 9,372 Am stars were released through manual inspection.
+By cross matching the preselected sample with the Am catalog of \citet{2019ApJS..242...13Q}, 111 Am stars are obtained as members of the Am group.